NYC00kie/Neli/README.md

 The Draw process happens in the draw.py

 The Programm is Multithreadded with a main thread for the draw and a child thread for the gameloop.

+## Because of privacy Reasons the 2nd Deck Design is only available in school and wont be published
+this may be why you cannot play mode1 as it requires these pictures